-4.1 Contact proportion in different hotspots
+4.1.
+Contact proportion in different hotspots

 Table 2 shows the number of contacts by friends and strangers in both public and private hotspots.
 The table shows that both friends and strangers tend to make contact in public areas, rather than private areas.
+This result is somewhat contrary to the results reported by Wei et al. [24], in which they stated that friends usually make contact in private spaces.